pandastrike/patchboard-rb/README.md

 We provide Bundler support as a courtesy:

-    gem install bundler && bundle && rake test
+    gem install bundler && bundle && bundle exec rake test

-However, we're not huge fans of Bundler, and prefer a simpler approach:
+However, internally, we mostly use this:

     gem install rake && gem install starter && rake gem:deps && rake test

+Although it's a little more to learn, in terms of the actual code, it's less complicated.